Best Covenant for Each Class in Shadowlands Patch 9.2: Eternity's End

 Here is a quote about Frost Mage Covenants from our class writer, Kuni.

-Venthyr is Frost's absolute best pick for single-target sustained damage.
-The issue comes in that Mirrors of Torment is pure single-target damage, procs Brain Freeze, which is also single-target damage, and needs the target to survive at least 12 seconds to get the full benefit of the spell.
-This does not lend itself to being a great pick any time you have short lived targets, such as Torghast, lower M+ keys, or even casual outdoor content.
+Venthyr is Frost's absolute best pick for single-target sustained damage before Unity and Tier are obtained.
+The issue comes in that Mirrors of Torment is pure single-target damage, procs Brain Freeze which is also single-target damage, and needs the target to survive at least 12 seconds to get the full benefit of the spell.
+This does not lend itself to being a great pick any time you have short-lived targets, such as Torghast, lower M+ keys, or even casual outdoor content.

-Night Fae on the other hand, is functionally the opposite.
-Shifting Power is all but useless for single target damage, reduces cooldowns on a spec that does not have amazing cooldowns, and is limited by an 18-yard range for the damage component.
-However, it is absolutely fantastic in AoE, and the cooldown reduction is equally fantastic for both Fire and Arcane.
-This means that if you are willing to take a ~5% single target loss, your covenant pick will allow you to multi-spec without too much issue.
+Night Fae, on the other hand, is functionally the opposite.
+Shifting Power is all but useless for single-target damage, reduces cooldowns on a spec that does not have amazing cooldowns, and is limited by an 18-yard range for the damage component.
+However, it is amazing in AoE, and the Covenant of choice for extremely high end Mythic+ runners who value AoE damage.

 Here is a quote about Windwalker Monk Covenants from our class writer, Babylonius.